History of Prayagraj: Ancient Times

 The Doab region, including Prayaga, was controlled by several empires and dynasties in the ages to come.
 It became a part of the Mauryan and Gupta empires of the east and the Kushan empire of the west before becoming part of the Kannauj empire.
 Objects unearthed in Prayaga (now Prayagraj) indicate that it was part of the Kushana empire in the 1st century AD.
 According to Rajtarangini of Kalhana, in 780 CE, Prayag was also an important part of the kingdom of Karkota king of Kashmir, Jayapida.
 Jayapida constructed a monument at Prayag, which existed at Kalhana's time.

 In his memoirs on India, Huien Tsang, the Chinese Buddhist monk and chronicler who travelled through India during Harshavardhana's reign (A.D.
 607–647), writes that he visited Prayaga in A.D.
 643.

+In Jainism

+Purimtal Jain Tirth, located in Prayagraj (formerly known as Purimtal and later known as Allahabad), is a site of religious and historical significance for Jains.
+This ancient pilgrim site is revered as the spot where Rishabhanatha, the first Tirthankara, achieved Kevala jnana as per Jain beliefs.
+As documented in Vividha Tirtha Kalpa by Acharya Jinaprabhasuri, Purimtal once featured numerous Jain temples.
+Rishabhanatha is said to have attained omniscience under the Akshayavat tree.
+This tree, often referred to as the "indestructible" tree in legends, is a point of spiritual reverence in other religions as well.
+The site also holds importance in Hindu and Buddhist traditions.
+Originally, sandalwood footprints of Rishabhanatha were placed beneath the tree, which were later replaced with stone replicas following theft.